Skip to content

 There are Ubuntu packages for Ubuntu 20.04 and up.

-It is possible to set up auto-completion of Stack commands.
+Yes.
 For further information, see the shell auto-completion documentation.

 From late 2020, Apple began a transition from Mac computers with Intel processors (Intel-based Mac) to Mac computers with Apple silicon.